Justin Hamilton (defensive lineman): Green Bay Packers

 On October 26, 2015, Hamilton was signed by the Green Bay Packers to their practice squad.
 On November 10, he was waived from the practice squad to make room for Eric Crume.

 Seattle Seahawks

 On November 17, 2015, Hamilton was signed by the Seattle Seahawks to their practice squad.
 On November 26, Hamilton was waived by the Seahawks.
-On December 1, he was re-signed to the Seattle Seahawks practice squad.
+On December 1, he was re-signed to the Seahawks practice squad.
 On December 15, Hamilton was again waived by the Seahawks.
 The following day Hamilton found himself back on the practice squad.
 On December 22, he was waived from the practice squad.
 On December 30, the Seahawks signed Hamilton back to the practice squad.
 On January 19, 2016, Hamilton signed a futures contract with the Seattle Seahawks.

 On September 5, 2016, Hamilton was waived by the Seahawks and was signed to the practice squad the next day.
 On September 13, he was released from the Seahawks' practice squad.
 He was re-signed to the practice squad on October 25.